tausif-sama/Bangladesh_Team-Prodigy/schematics/README.md

 Electrical Systems Design
 ====

 Badur Gaddi is a self driving car, modeled to work on the WRO FE track.
-The electrical parts, componenets and schematic diagrams are as follows.
+The electrical parts, components and schematic diagrams are as follows.

 ## Parts List